konnov/protocols-made-fun/_posts/2026-05-26-zookeeper-testing.md

 It basically runs 20 episodes of 500 steps in parallel, with 3 replicas and a number of parameters to control the test scenario generation.
-The script is using GNU Parallel to run the episodes in parallel.
+The script is using [GNU Parallel][] to run the episodes in parallel.
 Since each test runs **a single actual replica** and simulates the rest of the distributed system with the specification, running multiple experiments in parallel is easy.
-We only have to make sure that different replicas get assigned different ports.
+We only have to make sure that different experiments get assigned different ports.

 Every episode produces a detailed log of events.
 If it finds an invariant violation or a mismatch between the behavior of the real replica and the